Cost to Replace a Kitchen Sink

 How long does it take to install a kitchen sink?

-Be prepared to allot at least a day for the plumber to install your new kitchen sink.
-Rich Mullins from H2O Plumbing said that an experienced plumber “can usually complete a standard sink replacement in about half a day to a full day.
-This includes removing the old sink, installing the new one and making necessary plumbing connections.”
+Be prepared to allot at least a day for the plumber to install your new kitchen sink. “[An experienced plumber] can usually complete a standard sink replacement in about half a day to a full day.
+This includes removing the old sink, installing the new one and making necessary plumbing connections,” said Rich Mullins, owner of Indiana-based H2O Plumbing.

 More complicated installs that require plumbing modifications could take longer, so make sure you request quotes ahead of time from reputable plumbers.
 This can help you plan and budget for the additional installation costs.